Tarabass/file-morgan/README.md

 Create a new file-morgan logger middleware function using the given `format` and `options`.
-The `format` (same as [morgan](https://github.com/expressjs/morgan) module) argument may be a string of a predefined name (see [norgan predefined name](https://github.com/expressjs/morgan#predefined-formats)) or a string of compiled format string (see [morgan compile function](https://github.com/expressjs/morgan#morgancompileformat)).
+The `format` (same as [morgan](https://github.com/expressjs/morgan) module) argument may be a string of a predefined name (see [morgan predefined name](https://github.com/expressjs/morgan#predefined-formats)) or a string of compiled format string (see [morgan compile function](https://github.com/expressjs/morgan#morgancompileformat)).

 ```js